erikkroes/erikkroes-nl/README.md

 This is the code of my personal website.
 Let it inspire you for whatever you want to build yourself.
 I was inspired for many things by Max Böck and his GitHub is a treasure: https://github.com/maxboeck/mxb

 Got any questions?
-Ask me on [Twitter](https://twitter.com/erikKroes).
+Surprise, you can reach me on my [Website](https://www.erikkroes.nl).